Tsubame (song): Release

-On October 1, 2021, Yoasobi announced to include "Tsubame" on their second EP, titled The Book 2, as the first track, alongside "Moshi mo Inochi ga Egaketara", a theme song of the stage of the same name, schedule for release on December 1, 2021.
-A week later, on October 8, the song was announced to release as a stand-alone single, scheduled on October 25 to digital music and streaming platforms.
-The full song was aired for the first time at the duo's radio show Yoasobi's All Night Nippon X on October 19 and played at several places in Japan before release, including Lawson, FamilyMart, Ministop, Matsuya, Sukiya, Shibuya Center Gai, and Takeshita Street.
-The cover artwork of "Tsubame" depicts a painting of a swallow flying toward the city in the distance, designed by Niina Ai, who also teamed up with "Yoru ni Kakeru", and "Gunjō".
-The English version of "Tsubame", titled "The Swallow", was released on November 4, 2022. and included on the duo's second English-language EP E-Side 2, released on November 18.
+On October 1, 2021, Yoasobi announced their second EP, The Book 2, which included their singles released that year, and added two tracks "Tsubame" and "Moshi mo Inochi ga Egaketara", a theme of the stage of the same name.
+It would be released on December 1, 2021.
+A week later, on October 8, the song was announced to release as a standalone single on October 25 to digital music and streaming platforms.
+The full song was first aired at the duo's radio show Yoasobi's All Night Nippon X on October 19 and played at several places in Japan before release, including Lawson, FamilyMart, Ministop, Matsuya, Sukiya, Shibuya Center Gai, and Takeshita Street.
+A cover artwork for "Tsubame" depicts a painting of a swallow flying toward the city in the distance, designed by Nina Ai, who also teamed up with "Yoru ni Kakeru", and "Gunjō".
+The English version, titled "The Swallow", was released on November 4, 2022, preceded the duo's second English-language EP E-Side 2, released on November 18.